Hortative: Ambiguity

-That construction consists of might (a modal of possibility) + not (the negative marker) + want (a volitive class II modal).
+That construction consists of might (a modal of possibility) + not (the negative marker) + want (a volitive lexical modal).
 Forms such as this one are often misconstrued as other modalities further modified (in this case, volition negated and modified for possibility).

 Imperative-hortative systems

 Many languages have imperative-hortative systems in which modalities dealing with commands and encouragement are grouped together.
 That is not the case in English and results in some disagreement among linguists.

 Imperatives and hortatives both involve the expression of a wish of the speaker about a future state of affairs.
 In that respect, they are like optatives, but in contrast to optatives, they convey an appeal to the addressee(s) to help make the future state of affairs true.
 If the person in control of the desired state of affairs is the addressee(s), the utterance is an imperative.
 In any other case, it is a hortative.
 Consider the following examples: